Tennis-Federer calls for ATP/WTA merger, Gaudenzi sees chance for unity

 "The WTA on its own was always Plan B. I'm glad we are on the same page.
 Let's make it happen."
 Rafa Nadal, the other member of the so-called 'Big 3' alongside Federer and Novak Djokovic, also voiced his support.

+"Did anyone ask the majority of the ATP what they think about merging with the WTA and how it is good for us?” the world number 40 wrote on social media.
+While tennis is a lucrative sport for those at the top, those in the lower echelons struggle to make ends meet.

-The ATP Tour, the WTA, along with the ITF and organizers of the four Grand Slams, have in recent weeks joined forces to create a relief fund to help the lower-level players who cannot make an income during the shutdown.
+The ATP Tour, the WTA, along with the ITF and organisers of the four Grand Slams, have in recent weeks joined forces to create a relief fund to help the lower-level players who cannot make an income during the shutdown.
 Djokovic, the head of the ATP player council, said he feared many in the lower tier will give up the sport and called on fellow professionals to help them.
+(Additional reporting by Ian Ransom, Martyn Herman and Rohith Nair; Editing by Ossian Shine, Pritha Sarkar, Toby Davis, Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)